gwmccull/react-native-polyfill/README.md

 # react-native-polyfill

 ## Overview
-Some JS engines that are targeted by React Native, particularly iOS 8, are missing some of the new ES2015 functions and they may not be polyfilled by a typical build system.
+Some JS engines that are targeted by React Native, particularly iOS 8 and, to a lesser extent, Android 6, are missing some of the new ES2015 functions and they may not be polyfilled by a typical build system.

 This leads to errors that look like this: